-The President shall accumulate seniority on the basis of 35 hours worked per week as Union President.
+The President and Vice President shall accumulate seniority on the basis of 35 hours worked per week in their elected role.

-The Employer shall not be responsible to reimburse the Union for any time spent by the President at joint committee meetings, per Article 7(d), and grievance meetings, per Article 8.
+The Employer shall not be responsible to reimburse the Union for any time spent by the President or Vice President at joint committee meetings, per Article 7(d), and grievance meetings, per Article 8.

-A designate for the Union president may periodically be granted this leave in lieu of the president provided that notification is provided to the Employer at least one (1) month in advance or with less notice with agreement of the designate's principal / supervisor.
+A designate for the Union President and Vice President may periodically be granted this leave in lieu of the President and Vice President provided that notification is provided to the Employer at least one (1) month in advance or with less notice with agreement of the designate's principal/supervisor.